Daniel-Ros/OOP2/README.md

 - `Ex1_Buildings`: the folder with all the building to the scenarios
 - `Ex1_Calls`: the folder with all the calls files
+- `Bonus`: this folder contains the java code for the Bonus
 - `.`: the folder with the code itself and the tester

 ## class structure